prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/Algorithms/2022-02-19-dynamic-programming.md

 [Step 1] <br>
 Check the first monetary unit, 2.
 (If you can make i-2, you can also make amount i.)
-According to the ignition formula, the list is updated as follows.
+According to the recurrence relation, the list is updated as follows.
 ![Minimum number of currencies_step1](/assets/img/coding-test/minimum-number-of-currencies_2.png){:width="80%"}

 [Step 2] <br>
 Check the second monetary unit, 3.
-According to the ignition formula, the list is updated as follows.
+According to the recurrence relation, the list is updated as follows.
 ![Minimum number of currencies_step2](/assets/img/coding-test/minimum-number-of-currencies_3.png){:width="80%"}

 [Step 3] <br>
 The third monetary unit, 5, is identified.
-According to the ignition formula, the list is finally updated as follows.
+According to the recurrence relation, the list is finally updated as follows.
 ![Minimum number of currencies_step3](/assets/img/coding-test/minimum-number-of-currencies_4.png){:width="80%"}

 ~~~py